abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 ### `1_training/`

 Contains the MACE training files for each iteration.
-These folders may include training configurations, input datasets, trained model files, logs, and model-error outputs.
+These folders may include datasets, training inputs/outputs from MACE, and trained model files.

 ### `2_md/`

-Contains molecular dynamics simulations performed using the MACE potential from the corresponding iteration.
+Contains molecular dynamics simulations input/outputs performed using the MACE potential from the corresponding iteration.
 These simulations were used to sample additional atomic environments beyond the current training set.

 ### `3_exploration/`